Classification hygiene and infection control guidelines

 Prior to competing in IBSA-sanctioned continental or world championships, athletes must undergo classification, carried out by an international VI classification panel.

-It is important to state that the IBSA Classification Rules and Procedures relate only to those sports governed by IBSA.
-For sports that are governed by other International Federations (IF), the classification rules of the relevant IF will apply.
+It should be noted that the IBSA Classification Rules and Procedures relate only to those sports governed by IBSA.
+For sports that are governed by other international federations (IFs), the classification rules of the relevant IF will apply.

 It is required, as a condition of membership of IPC, that IFs develop and implement classification rules in accordance with the current IPC classification code.
 IBSA is eager to interact with IFs that have athletes who are blind or partially sighted, to ensure equitable competition between those athletes.

 IBSA VI classifiers